j127/Cloudflare-Bulk-Ban-IP-Address/README.md

 ## Usage

-1. In a Python 3 virtualenv: `pip install -r requirements`
+1. In a Python 3 virtualenv: `pip install -r requirements.txt`
 1. Navigate to the directory where the script is.
-1. Put IP addresses in a file called banned_ips.txt, one per line
+1. Put IP addresses in a file called `banned_ips.txt`, one per line
-1. Put API credentials into cf_settings.py.
-See the cf_settings.example.py file for an example.
+1. Put API credentials into `cf_settings.py`.
+See the `cf_settings.example.py` file for an example.
 1. Type `python cloudflare_ban.py` to run the script and ban the IPs.
 1. The script will write output to the screen.
 1. Check [Cloudflare](https://www.cloudflare.com/threat-control) to see the banned IPs.